Combinatorial Characterizations and Impossibilities for Higher-order Homophily

 \paragraph{Group pictures and gender} The three different group picture datasets~\cite{gallagher2009} were downloaded from ~\url{http://chenlab.ece.cornell.edu/people/Andy/ImagesOfGroups.html}.
 Images in the original dataset were obtained via three different Flickr search queries, producing sets of family pictures, wedding pictures, and general group pictures.
-The number of pictures with between two and four people for each type of group picture is 1051, 662, and 963 respectively.
+We parse and store data for all group pictures with up to $k = 10$ people.
+The number of pictures with between two and four people for each type of group picture is 1051, 662, and 963 for family, wedding, and general group pictures respectively.
 We used even baseline scores for the experiments, which assumes an equal number of men and women.
-Although we do not have unique identifiers for people in picture data, we checked that the data is indeed roughly gender balanced.
-Treating each person in each picture as unique, around 51\% of of the subjects in each dataset are female.
+Although we do not have unique identifiers for people in the pictures, we checked that the data is indeed roughly gender balanced.
+Treating each person in each picture as unique, 51-52\% of the subjects are female in each of the three group picture datasets.